davidmalcolm/texi2rst/output/options-that-control-optimization.rst

 .. option:: -fira-algorithm=algorithm

   Use the specified coloring algorithm for the integrated register allocator.
-The ``algorithm`` argument can be priority, which specifies Chow's priority coloring, or CB, which specifies Chaitin-Briggs coloring.
+The ``algorithm`` argument can be :samp:`priority`, which specifies Chow's priority coloring, or :samp:`CB`, which specifies Chaitin-Briggs coloring.
 Chaitin-Briggs coloring is not implemented for all architectures, but for those targets that do support it, it is the default because it generates better code.